Get the Tap app

 When people refer to a company's profit, they are usually referring to the net income, which is what's left after expenses.
 It is possible for a company to make money but still have a net loss.

-In an example below illustrating the importance of understanding revenue and profit, say a company makes $10 million in the income generated.
+In an example below illustrating the importance of understanding revenue and profit, say a company producing light bulbs makes $10 million in the income generated.
 This sounds great, however, if the company's core business operations and debt add up to $12 million, the company is making a loss.
 Let's take a look at this example in greater detail below:

 Business revenue or Total Net Sales: $10 million